dotmailer/dotmailer-magento2-extension/README.md

 - Fix a bug: please clone and use our [Develop branch](https://github.com/dotmailer/dotmailer-magento2-extension/tree/develop) to submit your Pull Request
 - Request a feature on our [roadmap](https://roadmap.dotdigital.com)

+# 4.12.0-RC4

+###### What's new
+- We've added an extra configuration field (in **Developer > PWA Settings**) to allow merchants running a PWA storefront to define a separate storefront url.
+This can be used to re-route the 'Take me to my basket' link in the basket EDC and the ‘Leave a review’ link in the review EDC.

 # 4.11.4

 ###### What's new